vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Do something wonderful; people may imitate it." - Albert Schweitzer
 > 1. "You are never too young to lead and never too old to learn."
 > 1. "The best is yet to come." - Robert Browning
-> 1. "You can't go back and change the beginning, but you can start where you are and change the ending." - C.S.
+> 1. "You can not go back and change the beginning, but you can start where you are and change the ending." - C.S.
 Lewis
 > 1. "The future is not something we enter, but something we create." - Leonard Sweet
 > 1. "Your life does not get better by chance; it gets better by change." - Jim Rohn
 > 1. "Sometimes the best thing you can do is not think, not wonder, not imagine, not obsess.
 Just breathe, and have faith that everything will work out for the best." - Anonymous